-Once upon a time, behind nine mountains and nine lakes, there lived a girl.
-This is how we start every folk story in Slovenia (see more about my home country here) and this post is going to be about how this blog came to be.
+Once upon a time, behind nine mountains and nine waters, there lived a girl.
+This is how we start every folk story in Slovenia and this post is going to be a story about how this blog came to be.

 It’s been several years, if not a decade, in the making and it has existed and thrived inside my head, but, like most of us, I just never could find the time to sit down and get it done.
 So, in the dark, cold Swedish winter of 2019 I finally sat down with a tub of ice cream and went for it.

 I’ve been travelling since I could remember, as all of my family loved to travel as well, whether just across the border to Italy for skiing, to Croatia for the summer, or further away.
 One of my earliest travel memories is of a blue mosaic-tiled toilet in a hotel in Rhodes, Greece, when I accidentally ate an olive with the pit as well, and I was worried if it would come out again or not.
 I do not remember much else, but I guess I was not even in primary school at that point.

 As I got older we continued to travel and particularly my mother did her best to inoculate me with the travel bug, while my father’s love of sailing and Croatian seaside is probably to blame for my love of languages.
 Even though Croatian and Slovenian are quite similar, those differences need to be learned and for a small child that was just enough of a challenge to be interesting.
 I always wanted to talk to the local kids in their language, so I learned to speak passable Croatian and I’ve been collecting languages ever since (I aim to get fluent in at least 10 languages before I die, currently working on Swedish).